This information explains some of the terms most often used.

 antispasmodic - a type of drug used to reduce painful spasms in the gut, such as mebeverine (Colofac), hyoscine butylbromide (Buscopan) and alverine citrate (Spasmonal).

-anti-TNF drugs - a cato of biologic drug used to treat IBD.
+anti-TNF drugs - a category of biologic drug used to treat IBD.
 Anti-TNF drugs work by blocking the effects of TNF-alpha, an inflammatory substance in the blood produced in excessive amounts in some people with IBD.
 Examples are infliximab and adalimumab.

 anus (back passage) - the opening at the lower end of the gastrointestinal tract, at the end of the rectum.
 The anal canal is the short passage that connects the anus to the rectum.